h-griffin/datingapp/README.md

     - sometimes even when specifying that date is utc, it is not stored as utc  (been this way for years)

 ## fixing utc dates again
+- after refresh date read goes from -seconds ago to 7hours from now
+- date stored in database is unspecified
+    - when they cone out of db they are unspecified
+    - must speciy them on way out not way in
+    - take datetime converter from github ticket and convert times on teh way out of db in datacontext level, dont need to do it anywhere else

+- datacontext
+    - paste converter code into namespace outside of context class
+    - after the entities have been build add `builder.ApplyUtcDateTimeConverter();` to the end

+- automapper
+    - remove datetime converter from mapper

+- test in postman
+    - just check both dates have Z at the end

+## optimixing queries p1 (users)
 -